imixs/imixs-workflow/src/site/markdown/engine/documentservice.md

 ## CDI Events

 The DocumentService EJB provides an Observer Pattern based on CDI Events.
-The events are fired when a document was loaded or is saved.
+The events are fired when a document is loaded or saved.
 The Event is defined by the class:

     org.imixs.workflow.engine.DocumentEvent

 The class _DocumentEvent_ defines the following event types:

-- ON\_DOCUMENT\_SAVE - send immediately before a document will be saved
+ * **ON\_DOCUMENT\_SAVE** - send immediately before a document will be persisted.
+The document is already managed by JPA and indexed by Lucene, but the transaction is not closed.
+So a EJB-Exception can roll back the changes.
+This event should be handled in the same transaction context.
-- ON\_DOCUMENT\_LOAD - send immediately after a document was loaded
+ * **ON\_DOCUMENT\_LOAD** - send immediately after a document was loaded.
+The document may already be managed by JPA (attached) if the document was saved in the same transaction.

-This event can be consumed by another Session Bean or managed bean implementing the @Observes annotation:
+This _DocumentEvent_ can be consumed by another Session Bean or managed bean implementing the @Observes annotation:

 	@Stateless
 	public class DocumentServiceListener {